Large automorphism groups of ordinary curves in characteristic $2$: Introduction

 \section{Introduction}

 Let $p >0$ be a prime.
-By a \emph{curve} $\cX$ we mean a projective, non-singular, geometrically irreducible curve defined over an algebraically closed field $K$ of characteristic $p$.
-Usually, the study of the geometry of $\cX$ is carried out through the study of its birational invariants, such as its \emph{genus} $g(\cX)$, its $p$-\emph{rank} (or \emph{Hasse-Witt invariant}) $\gamma(\cX)$, and its \emph{automorphism group} $\aut(\cX)$.
-The genus can be thought of as the dimension of the $K$-vector space of holomorphic differentials on $\cX$, while the $p$-rank is the dimension of the $K$-space of holomorphic logarithmic differentials.
+By a \emph{curve} $\cX$, we mean a projective, non-singular, irreducible curve defined over an algebraically closed field $K$ of characteristic $p$.
+Usually, the study of the geometry of $\cX$ is carried out through the study of its invariants, such as its \emph{genus} $g(\cX)$, its $p$-\emph{rank} (or \emph{Hasse-Witt invariant}) $\gamma(\cX)$, and its \emph{automorphism group} $\aut(\cX)$.
+The genus is the dimension of the $K$-vector space of holomorphic differentials on $\cX$, while the $p$-rank is the dimension of the $K$-vector space of holomorphic logarithmic differentials.
 A curve $\cX$ is \emph{ordinary} if $g(\cX) = \gamma(\cX)$.
-An automorphism of $\cX$ arises by defining the concept of a field automorphism $\sigma$ of the function field $K(\cX)$ fixing the ground field $K$ elementwise.
-From a purely geometric point of view, $\cX$ admits a non-singular model in some projective space $PG(r,K)$ for $r\geq g(\cX)$, and every automorphism of $\cX$ can be represented by a linear collineation in $\PGL(r+1,K)$ leaving $\cX$ invariant.
+An automorphism of $\cX$ arises by defining a field automorphism $\sigma$ of the function field $K(\cX)$ fixing the ground field $K$ elementwise.
+From a purely geometric point of view, $\cX$ admits a non-singular model in some projective space $\PG(r,K)$ for some $r\leq g(\cX)$, and every automorphism of $\cX$ can be represented by a linear collineation in $\PGL(r+1,K)$ leaving $\cX$ invariant.